 - The Information Policy & Access Center

 Launched publicly in 2014, the first generation of Edge focused on public access technology and the activities carried out by the library that support community priorities related to public access technology.
-Over 2,600 libraries across the U.S. and Canada used Edge 1.0 to better align their resources and activities to community technology priorities.
+Over 2,700 libraries across the U.S. and Canada used Edge 1.0 to better align their resources and activities to community technology priorities.
+The Edge 1.0 platform is no longer available as of Dec.
+31, 2019.

 In 2018, the Urban Libraries Council completely revised Edge to give libraries the means to better serve their communities in the face of technology’s evolving impacts on society.